Cimex lectularius: Life cycle

 If feeding regularly, a female bed bug can lay between two and three eggs per day throughout her adult lifetime, which may last several months, allowing one female to produce hundreds of offspring under optimal conditions.
 The tiny (<1 mm) yellowish-white eggs are vase-shaped and are laid within harborages where the insects rest between blood meals and spend virtually all of their time: although parasitic, they do not reside on their hosts and only contact them briefly for blood meals.
 Eggs typically hatch within 10 days at room temperature, but become non-viable below 14 C. Cimex lectularius goes through five immature life stages that each require a blood meal to develop and move on to the next stage.
 The life cycle occurs more rapidly at warmer temperatures, and more slowly at lower ones.
 Once the egg hatches, the larval form must take one blood meal per week as it completes each of its five to six molts.
 Once it completes the final molt, it will have reached the adult stage and can reproduce.
 Meals take several minutes to consume, and occur only under the correct conditions: darkness, warmth, and carbon dioxide.
 C. lectularius typically feed on hosts when they are asleep, they tend to feed exclusively on humans, and are obligate blood feeders.
 Newly hatched nymphs must consume a blood meal within two to three days or will die of starvation, whereas an adult can live for as long as six months between feedings.

+Resistance

+Some populations have evolved resistance to insecticides.
+Seong et al., 2010 find deltamethrin resistance provided by an allele – L925I – of the voltage gated sodium channel.
+Seong et al. also find a dose–response relationship of resistance to L925I copy number.